SPI's Solar4America Showing Am - GuruFocus.com

-MCCLELLAN PARK, CA / ACCESSWIRE / March 27, 2023 / SPI Energy Co., Ltd., (NASDAQ:SPI) (the "Company"), a global renewable energy company and provider of solar, storage and electric vehicle (EV) solutions for business, residential, government, logistics and utility customers today announced that its wholly owned subsidiary, Solar4America Technology, a Sacramento, Calif. based solar module manufacturing company, is participating in the NABCEP 2023 CE Conference in Saint Charles, Missouri, March 27-30.
+MCCLELLAN PARK, CA / ACCESSWIRE / March 28, 2023 / SPI Energy Co., Ltd., (NASDAQ:SPI) (the "Company"), a global renewable energy company and provider of solar, storage and electric vehicle (EV) solutions for business, residential, government, logistics and utility customers today announced that its wholly owned subsidiary, Solar4America Technology, a Sacramento, Calif. based solar module manufacturing company, is participating in RE+ Northern California located at SAFE Credit Union Convention Center in Sacramento, March 28-29.

-"We are thrilled to have the opportunity to be at the NABCEP 2023 CE conference this year," said Denton Peng, Chairman of Solar4America.
-"We will showcase our American-made 410W residential solar module as well as our 550W bifacial solar module designed for commercial, industrial, and utility markets.
-We can deliver to customers anywhere in the nation from our state-of-the-art factory in Sacramento."
+"We are thrilled to exhibit at the RE+ Northern California 2023 conference this week," said Denton Peng, Chairman of Solar4America.
+"We will showcase our 410W residential solar module and the 550W bifacial solar module designed for commercial, industrial, and utility markets.
+Both are manufactured at our factory in Sacramento, just a quick drive away from the Convention Center.
+We can deliver to customers anywhere in the nation from our factory."

-The Solar4America module manufacturing facility in Sacramento produces approximately 700 MW annually with capacity ramping up to 2.4 GW in 2023.
+The Solar4America module factory in Sacramento produces approximately 700 MW annually with capacity ramping up to 2.4 GW in 2023.

-Currently S4A has production capacities for 2023 on an array of modules including 330W/60 cells and 410W/72cells, 410W/108 half cut cells all black panels for the residential market and 410W/72 cells (silver) and 550W solar panels for commercial, industrial, and utility markets.
+Currently, S4A has production capacities for 2023 on an array of modules including 330W/60 cells and 410W/72 cells, 410W/108 half cut cells all black panels for the residential market and 410W/72 cells (silver) and 550W bifacial solar panels for commercial, industrial, and utility markets.

-The advanced level content presented at the annual NABCEP CE conference is geared toward PV industry professionals who have experience with PV installation, solar, storage, technical sales, design, operations, maintenance, or system inspection.
-This is the only industry event which allows NABCEP board certified professionals to obtain as many as 20 hours of continuing education units needed to recertify.
+RE+ Northern California is the largest forum for professionals dedicated to the integration of solar, storage, and additional renewable energy assets like wind energy and electric vehicle infrastructure in the region.

-Solar4America will have experts available to answer questions and information in our booth 49 at the conference.
+Solar4America's experts are looking forward to meeting solar industry professionals at our booth #208, and are pleased to schedule the factory tours during the conference.

 About SPI Energy